iscbel/cse15l-lab-reports/LabReport4.md

 ![logging in](pictures/logginin.png)

 ## Step 5: Clone your fork of the repository from your github account
 Now that we are logged in to our `ieng6` account, we clone the fork of the repository to our github account.
-I type in [Lab 7](https://github.com/ucsd-cse15l-s23/lab7) and hit *`<enter>`* is what we are cloning and as shown in the picture below, we have done that successfully.
+I type in [Lab 7](https://github.com/ucsd-cse15l-s23/lab7) (the link) and hit *`<enter>`* is what we are cloning and as shown in the picture below, we have done that successfully.
 We clone by using `git clone` followed by the link of the github repository we are trying to clone.
 I also typed in `ls` to show that we had cloned it successfully.

 ![Clone repo](pictures/clonereal.png)
 ![Fork repo](pictures/forkrepo.png)

 ## Step 6: Run the tests, demonstrating that they fail
 Now that we have the lab7 directory, we must change directories in order to run the tests.
-We do so by typing in `cd lab7` and hitting *`<enter>`*.
+We do so by typing in `cd lab7` and hitting *`<ENTER>`*.

 ![Fail](pictures/failureorg.png)

 We can see that there is one failure when running the bash script.
+We must edit the file to fix this issue.

 ## Step 7: Edit the Code file to fix the failing test
 Now that we know that the code is not running properly, we open up `ListExamples.java` using vim.

-I type in `vim ListExamples.java` followed by *`<Enter>`* and we reach the text editor through the terminal.
+I type in `vim ListExamples.java` followed by *`<ENTER>`* and we reach the text editor through the terminal.

 ![Opening of VIM](pictures/vimopen.png)